“Mary, did you know that your baby boy is Lord of all creation?

 “Did God really say….” is the devil’s oldest trick which dates back to Genesis when Adam and Eve were in the garden.
 And we all know how that story panned out.

 The devil wants to keep you and I from receiving God’s best for our lives.
 I can’t imagine how things would have been if Mary questioned the word she was given because it was confusing to her.
-I can’t imagine how the angel would have handled it, if Mary would have responded like Zechariah “How can I be sure this will happen?
+I can’t imagine how the angel would have handled it if Mary would have responded like Zechariah “How can I be sure this will happen?
 I’m an old man now” (Luke 1:18).
-But instead she responded with the need of a little more clarification “But how can this happen, I am a virgin.”
+But instead, she responded with the need for a little more clarification “But how can this happen, I am a virgin.”
 (Luke 1:34).
 I visually see a young woman who wanted to understand what was about to happen to her but even through it all, she believed.

 I’m so inspired by her faith and her confidence to allow God to have his way with her.
 If more of us would realize that we are the Lord’s servant, I believe that we would receive so much more fulfillment in life.
 I pray that we will strive to be more like Mary so that regardless of what God imprints on our hearts that we will have the confidence to go forth with the word he gave to us.
 Regardless of what he asks us to do, I pray that one day, we can confidently and faithfully declare “let it be to me, according to your word.”